Captain Cook's Early Years

 - Cook’s Statue, Whitby: The memorial celebrates Cook’s life and endeavours.
 It’s located on Whitby’s West Cliff and boasts wonderful views of the harbour, Whitby Abbey and the old town.

-- HMS Bark Endeavour, arriving in Whitby later in spring 2018.
-This life-size replica of the HMS Bark Endeavour will be returning to Whitby.
-The Endeavour will berth where the original ship was built in 1764 and be open to the public as a visitor attraction offering an unparalleled experience of what life was like for Cook at sea.
+- HM Bark Endeavour, a life-size replica of the Cook's famous vessel has returned to Whitby.
+The Endeavour Experience is berthed where the original ship was built in 1764 and is now open to the public as a visitor attraction offering an unparalleled experience of what life was like for Cook at sea.